CATEGORY: GRASS VALLEY

 PHOTO: THE OLD EWE

 Halloween!
 The very word still brings back a secret little thrill of excitement–not for Halloween itself, but for the day after.
 That was when we found out what the big boys had been doing the night before.
 When I was growing up in Grass Valley in the ’30’s, I had never even heard of Trick or Treat.
 Did we carve pumpkins, wear costumes, have parties, bob for apples?
 I don’t remember doing any of those things.
 It was the depression after all, and there were few extravagances.
 At school we cut orange jack-o-lanterns, black cats and witches out of orange and black paper.
 But everything we did, or might have done, paled in the waiting, as one did on Christmas, for THE NEXT MORNING!

-When we got to school we would learn of all the other things that had been done, things not visible en-route.
+When we got to school we would learn from our fellow students about all the other things that had been done, things not visible en-route.
 One thing we always asked was what had happened to Mr. Stowe this year.
 Mr. Stowe, or Pappy Stowe as he was commonly called, was most consistently victimized because he kept goats—this, even though he lived right in town.
 Goats were not acceptable animals in cow country.
 Neither was Mr. Stowe.
 He was German with a heavy accent, and he had a shoe repair shop with a sign on its high, narrow false front that read:

 R A STOWE